 The 365 mindset of adopting gratitude is an attitude is a daily lifestyle to incorporate not just individually, but it's beneficial in doing so as a family.
 Families who collectively unite in the decision to choose to find gratitude in the smallest of gestures and amenities are discovered to be more happy together.
 Find ways… Continue reading Collective Gratitude 365 As A Family Lifestyle

 I've always been extremely close to my grandmother, and the care of her love made the biggest impact on my life.
 She's not into big celebrations, but she appreciates small gestures.
 Knowing how much my grandmother means to me and all of her grandchildren we wanted to give her something for the special day.Slim Pickings… Continue reading Minnie and Mini :A Grandmother’s Love

 You're in the mindset of getting something done.
 You're completely focused, and you have it timed to about when you will be finished.
 There is a shadow lurking near by, and suddenly you hear a voice that asks, "Mama, can I help?"
 It's cute in thoughtfulness at first, but you think in your head… Continue reading Let Them Help

 Kids may forget to push their chairs under the table after dinner, but they never forget a promise.
 They are like the elephant that never forgets!
 My eldest daughter asked before the start of summer to go on a one on one road trip together to the beach.
-She is very sweet in… Continue reading A Promise Is A Promise !
+She is very sweet in demeanor, but… Continue reading A Promise Is A Promise !